kyralq/DataScienceToolbox-Project1/Report/06-Wrapup.md

 * Type I error rate: 0.1002
 * Type II error rate: 0.5263

-Model strengths: Highest AUC-PR score thanks to hyperparameter tuning and minimal overfitting.
+Model strengths: Highest AUC-PR score thanks to hyperparameter tuning and minimal overfitting since robust to noise.
 Model weakness: High type II error indicating that the model is too conservative when predicting positive cases.
-Also, computationally expensive with some parameter selection taking over a minute to run despite the dataset being quite small, which suggests it’s not scalable.
+Also, computationally expensive with some parameter selection taking almost 2 minutes to run despite the dataset being quite small, which suggests it’s not scalable.

 ## Final ranking of the models

-1.
+1. Random Forest
 2.
 3.
 4. SVM